reuk/wayverb/docs_source/context.md

 resulting in a set of *image sources*.
 Then, each of these image sources is itself reflected against all surfaces.
 For high orders of reflection, the required number of calculations quickly becomes impractical.
-For these reasons, the image source method is only suitable for early reflections, and is generally combined with a stochastic method to find the late part of an impulse response (IR).
+For these reasons, the image-source method is only suitable for early reflections, and is generally combined with a stochastic method to find the late part of an impulse response (IR).